 Before we dive into how to preserve your swimsuit material, it’s vital to understand the importance of investing in a swimsuit that is made with high-quality materials.
 Even if you wear, wash, and store your bikini properly, if it is made with low-quality materials, it is going to fade, stretch, and wear faster.
 While a bathing suit made with lower quality materials may be less cost initially, it will have to be replaced much more frequently.
 If you invest in a swimsuit made with high-quality materials and care for it properly, it will far outlast a cheaper, less quality bathing suit.
 But how do you know the best swimsuit material to look for?

 Many swimsuits are made from a blend of materials, which means that there is more than one type of fabric used to make the material.
 We recommend looking for Lycra blend fabrics in your swimsuits.
 Lycra provides enviable elasticity that will keep your swimsuit hugging all of your curves perfectly and stretching to your movements.
 Lycra blend fabrics are also extremely soft and comfortable, making them ideal for all-day wear and any activities you may want to partake in.
 In addition, Lycra blend swimsuits are also very durable and quick-drying, which will help them last for years to come (especially when cared for properly!).
 We know Lycra blend is the ideal swimsuit material, which is why we craft our swimsuits using our unique and soft XTRA LIFE Lycra blend.
+So whether you are trying to preserve your Brazilian bikini bottoms or your favorite bandeau bikini top, we’ve provided some tips and tricks for keeping your designer bikinis good as new.

 How to Preserve Swimsuit Material: Wearing, Washing, & Storing